 The state's full high speed rail system buildout has designated 25 high speed rail stations, most of which will be newly built from the ground up, with others being retrofitted and expanded to accommodate high speed trains.

 Hear from Jacqui Kitchen, Assistant City Manager at the City of Bakersfield.
 Bakersfield is one of the first cities to get high speed rail in America, with a new station underway.
 Hear about the city's role and activities to maximize and leverage the great value of a new high speed rail station coming to town, and planning for transit oriented development.
+(Bakersfield is a 150-square mile metropolis of nearly 400,000 residents in the Central Valley).

 Hear from Randy Volenec, lead architect of the Transbay Salesforce Transit Center in downtown San Francisco.
 Randy is Associate Principal at Pelli Clarke Pelli Architects, and will discuss Transbay station design, and the process of building a massive new station in the middle of a major downtown.
+Randy joined Pelli Clarke Pelli Architects in 2003.
+He has been a senior project manager for some of the firm’s most complex projects including major commissions for transportation and the firm’s largest performing arts center.

 Get the latest plans, designs, and schedules for station development and expansion.
 Hear about the unique challenges of high speed rail stations, and how the Authority is coordinating with local planning officials to leverage station value creation to encourage the development of walkable, affordable communities around the stations.